Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 #  Project Carnegie Private Preview Documentation  ![informational](https://shields.io/badge/-PrivatePreview-PrivatePreview)

-Welcome to the Project Carnegie!
+Welcome to Project Carnegie (aka.
+Azure Content Moderator service v2) Private Preview!

-The Azure content moderator is an Azure Cognitive Service that checks text, image and video content that is potentially offensive, risky, or otherwise undesirable.
-In the upcoming private preview, we are going to introduce a reboot of Azure Content Moderator with code name Project Carnegie, which lets developers and data scientists use new state-of-the-art text, image, audio video and multi-modal models to make the applications using the new AI generative models by OpenAI (like GPT-X, Dall-E 2 and Codex, which powers GitHub Copilot) and Microsoft products safe to use.
-The new models are not only good at making AIs safe, but they are also targeted at user-generated content on social media, game chat rooms, forums, etc.
+The Azure Content Moderator API is a cognitive service that checks text, image and video content for material that is potentially offensive, risky, or otherwise undesirable.
+In the upcoming v2 private preview, we are going to introduce a reboot of Azure Content Moderator with code name Project Carnegie, which lets developers and data scientists use new state of the art text, image, audio video and multi-modal models to make the applications & services safe with your user-generated-content and/or AI-generated-content.

 **In the Sept 2022 release, APIs to detect harmful content in text are the focus of the release.**